root0emir/WebSombra/README.md

 # WebSombraMini
 WebSombraMini is a simple intelligence tool that analyzes the scanned website.

+Please remember to install the dependencies listed in the requirements.txt file.

  You can run it using the command: cd WebSombraMini python websombramini.py [site url].